-Parents or in-laws are at the heart of our kids' lives and suddenly, the pandemic means they're self-isolating or we have to social distance.
+Parents or in-laws are at the heart of our kids' lives and suddenly, the pandemic means it might be harder to see them in person.
 Here’s how to still feel connected to them…

-One of the hardest things that coronavirus has brought is a distance from grandparents that none of us want.
+One of the hardest things that coronavirus has brought can be a distance from grandparents.
 Many parents rely on them for support, childcare and way more Peppa Pig magazines and chocolate buttons than any toddler really needs.

 But with the over 70s being one of the vulnerable groups in the COVID-19 pandemic, a lot of us have been forced to stay away from them through social distancing and self-isolating.
 And as they’re a constant lifeline for us, that distance is hard.